|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On the last track, we discussed the five steps of memory.
 The five steps of memory were Acquisition, Registration, Storage, Access, and Transfer.

-On this track, we will discuss the ADD adult’s controlling methods of coping with the ADD diagnosis.
+On this track, we will discuss the ADHD adult’s controlling methods of coping with the ADHD diagnosis.
 Have you found, as I have, that there are two types of controlling methods of coping?
 The two types of controlling methods of coping that I have found are Manipulation and Blaming.

 However, Christy’s husband recently left her, and she now struggles with daily tasks and responsibilities.
 Christy stated, "I have trouble remembering to send in my bill payments.
 My husband used to take care of all of those, so I have basically zero experience doing it.
 I’m really worried I’ll forget taxes entirely in April, so I’m getting my dad to help me out with those."